en

 4. Bohm includes human artifacts in his definition of thought.
 Computer systems, musical instruments, cars, and buildings are illustrations of thought in its fixed, concrete form.

 5. Thought and knowledge are primarily collective phenomena.
 Our common experience is that we have personal thoughts that come from our individual 'self'.
 This culturally inherited sensibility overemphasizes the role of isolated parts.
-To Bohm flow of meaning between people is more fundamental than any individual's particular thoughts.
+To Bohm, the flow of meaning between people is more fundamental than any individual's particular thoughts.
 The individual is thus seen as a private mixture of collective movements of values, meanings, and intentions.

-7. Independence and conscious choice appear to be inherent in our actions but we are actually being driven by agendas which run faster than our choice - and are independent of it.
+7. Independence and conscious choice appear to be inherent in our actions, but we are actually being driven by agendas which run faster than our choice - and are independent of it.
 Bohm sees the pervasive tendency of thought to struggle against its own creations as the central dilemma of our time.
 We must not only apply thought but understand what thought is in and around us.

 10. In a group dialogue, people may be able to detect the flow of meaning passing through the members.
 There is a possibility of direct insight into the collective movement of thought, rather than its expression in any particular individual.
 Potential for collective intelligence could lead to a new and creative art form and affect the trajectory of our current civilization.